jhumelsine/jhumelsine.github.io/_posts/2024-03-08-specification-design-pattern.md

 The power of Specification resides giving the Client to design their own Specifications.
 Clients can construct a Specification with almost any Boolean satisfiability expression needed.
 It could be simple.
 It could be complex.
 When they configure a logical mistake, they'll probably blame you first.

 # Summary
-Specification is not in the GoF as it's own cncept, but it's an extension of the Composite structure.
-It will tend to have more narrow uses, but when you fall into that narrow gap, it's good to have.
+Specification is not in the GoF as its own concept, but it's an extension of the Composite structure.
+It will tend to have more narrow uses that some of the other design patterns, but when you fall into that narrow use case, it's good to have.

 # References
 Since Specification is not in the GoF design pattern catalog and a bit on the margins of design patterns, there aren't as many online resources as with other design patterns.